core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 A temporary registration is marked as such by IANA in the corresponding registry entry.
 Once the required registration procedure (defined in {{tbl-new-cf-proc}}) for the temporary ID has successfully completed, and the referenced media type is included in the IANA Media Types registry {{IANA.media-types}}, IANA must remove any indication about the temporary nature of the registration so that the entry becomes permanent.

-If a temporary registration does not successfully complete the registration procedure, IANA must remove the entry again and set the Content-Format ID value back to "Unassigned".
+If a temporary registration does not successfully complete the registration procedure, IANA must remove the entry and set the Content-Format ID value back to "Unassigned".
 This may happen for example when an Internet-Draft requesting a Content-Format ID is abandoned.
 If a temporary registration (in any range) refers to a provisional media type that is abandoned, IANA must remove the entry and set the Content-Format ID value back to "Unassigned".